canonizer/halloc/README.md

 # Requirements #

 Software: CUDA 5.0 or higher (tested with 6.5)
 Hardware: Compute Capability 2.0 or higher (tested on CC 3.5 devices K20X and K40).

-Note: libraries and tests are currently not compiled for `compute_50`/`sm_50`, i.e. Maxwell.

 # Compiling #